Module 01 — Regulatory Reform (Fire Safety) Order 2005

 CLEARANCE: COMMAND

-She listens to your situation report without interrupting, then asks three questions: 'Where is the smoke source now?
+She listens to your situation report without interrupting, then three questions: 'Where is the smoke source now?
 Where is the PEEP guest?
 And have you called Helen Mortimer?'

 00:00:00 AMBER 01 — The Alarm